nixworks/public/news/2015/02/11/index.md

 ##### Yemeni Crisis (2011-present)
 ### [The United States, United Kingdom, and France close their Yemeni embassies and evacuate their staff due to terrorist activities and continued unrest. ](/news/2015/02/11/the-united-states-united-kingdom-and-france-close-their-yemeni-embassies-and-evacuate-their-staff-due-to-terrorist-activities-and-continue.md)
-_Context: United Kingdom, American, France, Yemen, Yemeni Crisis (2011-present)_
+_Context: France, Yemeni Crisis (2011-present), U.S., Yemen, United Kingdom_

 ##### General Secretary of the Communist Party of China
 ### [General Secretary of the Central Committee of the Communist Party of China Xi Jinping will make his first state visit to the United States next September. ](/news/2015/02/11/general-secretary-of-the-central-committee-of-the-communist-party-of-china-xi-jinping-will-make-his-first-state-visit-to-the-united-states-n.md)
-_Context: American, Xi Jinping, Communist Party of China, Central Committee, General Secretary of the Communist Party of China_
+_Context: Central Committee, Xi Jinping, General Secretary of the Communist Party of China, U.S., Communist Party of China_

 ##### War in Donbass
 ### [Leaders from Germany, France, Russia and Ukraine meet in the Belarusian capital Minsk for peace talks. ](/news/2015/02/11/leaders-from-germany-france-russia-and-ukraine-meet-in-the-belarusian-capital-minsk-for-peace-talks.md)
-_Context: France, Minsk, Russia, Ukraine, Belarus, War in Donbass, German_
+_Context: Belarus, German, Ukraine, France, War in Donbass, Russia, Minsk_

 ##### Killing a Muslim family of three
 ### [Police arrest a suspected shooter Craig Stephen Hicks for killing a Muslim family of three in Chapel Hill, North Carolina.
 Police state that the shooting was motivated by a long-standing neighbor dispute over parking. ](/news/2015/02/11/police-arrest-a-suspected-shooter-craig-stephen-hicks-for-killing-a-muslim-family-of-three-in-chapel-hill-north-carolina-police-state-that.md)